Need help with your Discussion

 Describe ERP data elements (types of information) that serve as inputs and outputs of the ERP and MRP systems.

-ERP data elements that server as inputs
+ERP data elements that serve as inputs

 Outputs